Algorithm Selection for Software Verification using Graph Neural Networks: Background

 Introduced in Scarselli et al.~\cite{scarselli2008graph}, graph neural networks aim not only to capture the information in the nodes of the graph, but also the connections, or edges, between them.
 An interesting observation in the foundational work is that GNNs can be thought of as a generalization of RNNs.
-RNNs operate on data that can be thought of as a linear, acyclic graph.
-Each input to the RNN is a node in the graph, with an edge from the last input and to the next input.
-If this restriction on the data can be relaxed, these networks can operate on arbitrary graphs.

 In an RNN, data flows in a linear fashion.
 As data is fed through, calculations are made and the state is updated.
 With GNNs, this must be augmented.
-Instead of a single state, they have a set of states, one for each node in the graph.
-Each node in the graph is updated in parallel using the values of the nodes adjacent to it during a process known as message passing.
-After several iterations of message passing, each node in the graph has a value computed from itself and its neighboring nodes, effectively allowing the network to learn about each node and where it lies in the graph.
+Each node in the graph maintains a state vector.
+To encode the structure of the graph, the state of each node is passed along the edges of the graph through a process called ``message passing''.
+There are a variety of message passing layers which take inspiration from convolutional neural networks (CNNs)~\cite{kipf2016semi,thekumparampil2018attention,du2017topology}, RNNs~\cite{li2015gated,velivckovic2017graph,brody2021attentive}, and core concepts in graph theory~\cite{weisfeiler1968reduction,morris2019weisfeiler}.
+Initially, message passing was performed until a fixed point was reached.
+This required assumptions be made about the graph and the message passing layer.
+In modern GNNs, these restrictions are lifted, and message passing is performed by a series of message passing layers, similar to the convolutional layers in a CNN.

+Once the message passing process is finished, the nodes in the graph will have new states, which are a function of their neighboring nodes' states.
+This new representation can be used for various classes of tasks.
+There are node-based and edge-based tasks where a node or edge are used to perform a task such as prediction or regression.
+Since nodes and edges are of a fixed size, traditional machine learning techniques, like an SVM or a ANN, can operate on their representation without any augmentation.
+There are also graph-based tasks, where the entire graph is used to accomplish a task.
+As mentioned previously, graphs have no set size or ordering, which is problematic.

+To solve this issue, the idea of ``pooling'' is borrowed from CNNs~\cite{albawi2017understanding}.
+In GNNs, pooling layers collect the state vectors of all nodes in the graph and collate them into a fixed size vector, which can be used by traditional machine learning techniques.
+Like message passing layers, there are a variety of pooling layers, such as max pooling, min pooling, and attention pooling, which uses an attention mechanism to learn how to collate state vectors~\cite{velivckovic2017graph}.
+In recent works, it has been shown that it can be beneficial to use multiple pooling layers in tandem~\cite{corso2020principal,tailor2021we}.